glvnst/usersettings/README.md

 - *Not yet a proper python package.*
 - Requires the [appdirs][] module from pypi.
 - Created after asking this [question on stack overflow](http://stackoverflow.com/questions/16275031/portable-settings-and-app-data-storage-in-python)
-- UserSettings not your cup of tea?
+- usersettings not your cup of tea?
 Have a look at [configmgr](https://bitbucket.org/grantor61/configmgr), an earlier project which also leverages appdirs (which I helpfully discovered only *after* creating this module)

 [ConfigParser]: http://docs.python.org/2/library/configparser.html
 [argparse]: http://docs.python.org/2/library/argparse.html